babel/website/website/blog/2019-11-08-babels-funding-plans.md

 Our team is using [Open Collective](https://opencollective.com/babel) to fund our team members.
 Both companies and individuals and donate to the team, either as a one-time or recurring donation.

-We're happy to start with an [email](team@babeljs.io) to chat about working together, but we'd also be glad to meet in-person or plan out a visit!
+If you have any questions or concerns about financially contributing to Babel we'd be happy to discuss by [email](team@babeljs.io).

+And in case your company is located in one of the cities that the core team lives in we'd also love to meet in-person!

 - [Henry](https://twitter.com/left_pad) is based in NYC and will be in the Bay Area November 4th-15th.
 - [Nicolò](https://twitter.com/NicoloRibaudo) is based in Italy and will be in Moscow November 6th-10th.